Life as an ordinand

 Married ordinands

 Families of married students are integral to the life of the community.
-We positively encourage spouses to come with prospective students to our open days – it’s an ideal opportunity for you as a couple to explore your vocation to ministry.
+We positively encourage spouses to come with prospective students to our Interview Days – it’s an ideal opportunity for you as a couple to explore your vocation to ministry.

 If you are married and considering coming to train at Ridley, you can be assured that your spouse will have full opportunity to be involved as much as he or she would like to be involved in life at Ridley.